Chrysler says it will speed up recall repairs for Jeep SUVs

 After initially resisting NHTSA requests for a recall, Chrysler in June 2013 announced the Jeep SUV recall.
 They were the model years 2002-2007 Jeep Liberty and 1993-1998 Grand Cherokee, with rear fuel tanks.

-Chrysler is a unit of Fiat Chrysler Automobiles.
+Chrysler is a unit of Fiat Chrysler Automobiles .
 Marchionne is chairman and CEO of Chrysler Group as well as CEO of Fiat Chrysler.

-Reporting By Sai Sachin R and Krishna Chaitanya in Bangalore; Editing by Alan Crosby
+(Reporting By Sai Sachin R and Krishna Chaitanya in Bangalore; Editing by Alan Crosby)